Albert-Gao/blog/source/_posts/how-to-hide-actionbar-in-android.md

 ---
-title: How to hide actionbar in Android
+title: How to hide action bar in Android
 date: 2018-04-17 12:15:08
 tags:
   - android